 Bottom Line

-If you’re feeling overwhelmed with all the tasks to start your business, don’t stress!
+If you’re feeling overwhelmed with all the tasks involved in starting your business, don’t stress!
 Starting a business is a marathon, not a sprint.
 Be patient.
 Give yourself time to absorb and understand the above steps.

 “The truth is, success is a process—you can ask anybody who’s been successful.”